 I have been paying very close attention to the people around me lately, picking up on subtle financial cues that have caused them pain.
 Occasionally I pry, and ask what happened.
-Most of the time I can make a few observations and connect the dots.
-Read on if you want to see some money mistakes that have knocked people off the Financial Independence path.
+Most of the time they drop enough hints it becomes clear they are having issues with money.
+Learning from other people’s mistakes is crucial to accelerating your progress.

 Here are some common themes I have noticed